Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * Depending on the deployment configuration, the hosting server will also need to support a local Postgres database; alternatively, a separate server with a networked Postgres instance must be provided and reachable by the application server.

 # 5. Project Testing
+## 5.1.
+Testing Strategies
+* Unit testing will be done on every method that is written on each model to ensure that each model is functioning as they should be.
+* Semi-integration testing will be done by testing the controllers of each model since many cases requires working with multiple models on a single view.
+* Further manual testing will be done to find any bugs or defects that may have not been originally detected.

 # 6. Project Architecture
 ## 6.1.
 Class Diagram